Mister-Mario/ClipboardXX/help-guides/help-en_US.md

 If you have many results you can also move up or down to reach the desired cell.

 ### Load and Paste
-Both methods follow the same process:
+Both methods follow the a similar process.
- 1. Focus the window where you want to copy or paste text
- 2. Open the shortcuts window.
-Easiest way is Win+Alt+V but there are others [Opening back](#opening-back)
- 3. Select your option

 Copy:
+ 1. Select the text to be loaded.
+ 2. Open the shortcuts window with the Win+Alt+V shortcut.
+ 3. Select the Load option of the desired memory cell.

 ![Copy](./images/en-US/Copy.gif)

 Paste:
+ 1. Place the cursor where you want to paste the text.
+ 2. Open the shortcuts window with the Win+Alt+V shortcut.
+ 3. Select the Paste option of the desired memory cell.

 ![Paste](./images/en-US/Paste.gif)